emanuelemessina/ReaShader/doc/vst_doc_em.md

 <br>

-**IMPORTANT**: make sure to free Reaper API objects as soon as possible otherwise Reaper will crash on VST removal.
+**IMPORTANT**: make sure to free Reaper API objects as soon as possible otherwise Reaper will crash on VST removal for various reasons.

-*Remarks*: `validator.exe` crashes with `delete m_videoproc` for some reason.
-Comment the validator out in the post-build event command.

 <br>